 Some subtypes of lymphoma cannot easily be classified as indolent or aggressive.
 For example, mantle cell lymphoma (see below) has features of both indolent and aggressive NHL.

-In addition to determining if the NHL is indolent or aggressive and whether it is B-cell, T-cell, of NK-cell lymphoma, it is very important to determine the subtype of NHL because each subtype can behave differently and may require different treatments.
+In addition to determining if the NHL is indolent or aggressive and whether it is B-cell, T-cell, or NK-cell lymphoma, it is very important to determine the subtype of NHL.
+This is because each subtype can behave differently and may require different treatments.
 There are about 35 subtypes of NHL.
-The most common subtypes are described below, along with some basic information about different treatments (learn more in the Treatment Options section).
+The most common subtypes are described below, along with some basic information about different treatments.
+Learn more in the Treatment Options section.